BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization

-The following baselines are considered. \begin{itemize} \item \textbf{Successive Convex Approximation (SCA)} \cite{2020:Walid}: This approach is an SCA-based algorithm, implemented using the CVX tool for efficient computation.
-Note that SCA also serves as the method to generate \( \rm{U}_{{\text{cvx}}}^{(n)} \) in \eqref{pm}. \item \textbf{MLP} \cite{2020:Junbeom}: This method leverages a fully connected deep neural network that processes concatenated channel samples as input vectors for the network. \item \textbf{CNN} \cite{2021:kim}: A CNN is employed to extract feature representations from the channel, which are then utilized for downstream tasks in beamforming design. \item \textbf{GCN} \cite{2021:tianrui}: This approach utilizes a basic GNN model that implements a message-passing mechanism through graph convolution operations. \item \textbf{GAT} \cite{2024:yuhang}: The model extends the GCN framework by incorporating an MHA mechanism based on additive attention, thereby enhancing its ability to capture complex relationships in graph data. \item \textbf{GPT} \cite{2025:zheng}: GPT is based on the Transformer architecture, utilizing a pure decoder structure.
+The following baseline methods are considered for performance comparison: \begin{itemize} \item \textbf{Successive Convex Approximation (SCA)} \cite{2020:Walid}: This approach is an SCA-based algorithm, implemented using the CVX toolbox for efficient computation.
+Note that SCA also serves as the method to generate \( {\rm U}_{{\text{cvx}}}^{(n)} \) in \eqref{pm}. \item \textbf{MLP} \cite{2020:Junbeom}: This method leverages an FC deep neural network that processes concatenated channel samples as input vectors for the network. \item \textbf{CNN} \cite{2021:kim}: A CNN is employed to extract feature representations from the channel matrix, which are then utilized for downstream beamforming design tasks. \item \textbf{GCN} \cite{2021:tianrui}: This approach utilizes a basic graph convolutional network (GCN) model that implements a message-passing mechanism through graph convolution operations. \item \textbf{GAT} \cite{2024:yuhang}: The model extends the GCN framework by incorporating an MHA mechanism based on additive attention, thereby enhancing its ability to capture complex relationships in graph data. \item \textbf{GPT} \cite{2025:zheng}: GPT is based on the transformer architecture, utilizing a pure decoder structure.
 In contrast to BERT, GPT employs a unidirectional attention mechanism. \end{itemize}

-\subsection{Effectiveness of Pre-trained Models}
+\subsection{Effectiveness of Pre-Trained Models}

 This subsection aims to evaluate the effectiveness of the pre-trained models.
 Specifically, we assess the pre-training performance of each model and analyze its adaptability under different power budgets.
-Additionally, we test the generalization capability of the pre-trained models with respect to variations in power budget and user number.
+Additionally, we test the generalization capability of the pre-trained models with respect to variations in both the power budget and the number of users.